P11D and Online Filing - Overview and Setup

 Dealing with amounts made good (Contributions from Employees)

-Where an employee/director makes a cash contribution either partially or in total to offset any particular expense, the amount is entered as a miscellaneous deposit selecting as the expense account the original account as well as selecting the employee/director in the P11D Employee drop-down.
+Where an employee/director makes a cash contribution either partially or in total to offset any particular expense, the amount is entered as a Receipt selecting as the expense account the original account as well as selecting the employee/director in the P11D Employee drop-down.

 The reader may find the two additional P11D related guides highlighted below helpful.